cesarvr/blog/content/post/istio-2.md

 }).listen(8080)
 ```

-We need to write some code to handle the input/output of data through that socket, so let's handle those behaviours in a class.
+To manage this particular socket we are going to create a new class.

 ```js